This post contains affiliate links. See our disclosure policy here.

 Alex’s Take: ⭐⭐⭐

-“Having started my drinking career on Red’s Apple Ale, I wasn’t sure how this would go down since it was combining two of my new loves (mezcal and Cynar) with an old, long-lost, and mostly unwanted love.
-However, this drink had a crazy intense evolution and ended up better than I thought it would.
-It only barely featured apple sweetness and instead featured the effervescence of the cider to complement mezcal’s earthiness and Cynar’s bitterness, which doesn’t even show up until the after-after taste.
-I can’t say I would order this drink often but am intrigued by its flavor profiles and enjoyed pondering it.”—
+“Having started my drinking career with a bottle of Red’s Apple Ale, I wasn’t sure how this would go down since it was combining two of my new loves (mezcal and Cynar) with an old, long-lost, and mostly unwanted love.
+However, this drink had a crazy intense evolution and ended up tasting better than I thought it would.
+It barely featured the apple’s sweetness and instead featured the effervescence of the cider to complement mezcal’s earthiness and Cynar’s bitterness, which doesn’t even show up until the after-after taste.
+I can’t say I would order this drink often but am intrigued by its flavor profiles and enjoyed pondering it.”

 Kendall’s Take: ⭐